lovebrew/lovepotion/README.md

 * **Can I run my Love2D game on this?**

 Right now?
 Very unlikely.
-A lot of the API hasn't been implimented yet.
+A lot of the API hasn't been implemented yet.

 If you want to try, place your games files in a folder called LovePotion on your SD Card.